Some courses displayed may not be offered every year.

 (4)

 Study of Spanish used in United States by native and immigrant groups: Mexicans, Chicanos, Cubans, Puerto Ricans and others in Spanish-speaking enclaves.
 Focus on language and social and cultural manifestations arising in contact between linguistically different groups.
+Taught in Spanish.

 SPAN 110A.